 Vegan Tahini Cheese

-When in Paris I bought all the smelly cheeses.
-The creamier and more off-tasting (ew) the better.
+When in Paris, I ate allllll the smelly cheeses.
+The creamier and more off-tasting (ew), the better.
 I even had a cheese wheel “cake” at my wedding.
 Yep, no joke.

 I swore I could never give up cheese.
 I LOVED it, I really did.
 If you feel the same about cheese right now then you’re probably as addicted as I was.
 All those casomorphins intended for the baby cow to help him bond and feel all mooshy around his Mumma.
 Except all it does for us is make us feel that way about the actual cheese itself.
 Come on, that’s just straight up weird!

 Much to my surprise, when I quit cheese, it only took a matter of days to get over my addiction.
 After the body shakes, sweats and night terrors subsided (jokes – none of that happened!), I didn’t NEED cheese like I used to.
 (PS: Check this post out if you’re wanting to quit cheese for yourself.)

 But I’d be lying if I said I didn’t occasionally wish I could sit down with a good glass of red and enjoy a nice creamy cheese with some crackers and quince paste.